 Abode Home.
 When we say "Abode of the Saints," we mean that all our Holy Saints are together with God.

-Intercede To ask to pray to God for oneself or a loved one

-Monastery a place where monks live as a community
+Intercede To ask to pray to God for oneself or a loved one Monastery a place where monks live as a community

-Seminary a school where people learn theology and get trained to become Achens
+Seminary a school where people learn theology and get trained to become priests (Achens)

-We hear so many names of a number of Saints during the Thubdens during Holy Qurbana!
-Have you ever wondered who these Saints are?
+We hear so many Saints' names read during the Thubdens part of the Holy Qurbana!
+Have you ever wondered who all those Saints are?

-We remember Saints and study their lives because they can teach us to be like Christ.
+We remember Saints and study their lives because they teach us to be like Christ.
 The Saints are holy because they chose to live in a way that was pleasing and obedient to God.
 The Saints can teach us how we can become closer to God.
 In this lesson, we look at the lives of six different Saints.